tdivyajyotis/ctfwriteupdater/README.md

 ## CHANGELOG

 26/03/2022 - Startup diagnostic code and conditional run by the means of commandapis hosted by github pages implemented

-(see CREDITS/CONTRIBUTORS N1)

 30/03/2022 - Implemented UserAgent strings for final implementation of CTFTime api